 Use of Assessment Results: Plans have been made to continue offering all programs listed above so that we may continue improving the health and well-being of the citizens in this area of the State.
 Based on assessment results it was determined that we need to continue offering our current hours and days that the Wellness Center is open each week.
 It was also determined that additional parking is needed.
-Multiple grants from the Blue Cross and Blue Shield of Mississippi

-Foundation and the Lower Pearl River Foundation have helped us to create a culture of health and wellness on campus and in our surrounding community.
+Multiple grants from the Blue Cross and Blue Shield of Mississippi Foundation and the Lower Pearl River Foundation have helped us to create a culture of health and wellness on campus and in our surrounding community.
 It was determined that we should submit another grant to the Blue Cross and Blue Shield of Mississippi Foundation to extend the "Wildcat Wellness Initiative" to our Forrest County Campus.
 We are waiting on Blue Cross and Blue Shield of Mississippi Foundation to decide if they are going to offer a grant opportunity to our satellite campus in Forrest County.
 The Wellness Center will continue offering all wellness programs listed above, and the current hours and days of operation will continue in the Wellness Center

 - Assessment Results 2019-2020: In order to assist in improving the personal health and fitness of the citizens in this area of the State, at least one community-wide wellness program will be offered annually. - 1.
 Women's Health Symposium - 2.
 Silver Sneakers Program for Senior Citizens - 3.
-Blue Cross & Blue Shield (BCBS) Discount Program - 4.
-Classes: Zumba, Pilates, Cardio Training, Strength Training, Circuit Training, Yoga, Relaxation, Kung Fu, Fitness Walking/Running, Spinning, and Tabata - Food Drives - 6.
-Tov Drive - 7.
-Pre/Post Fitness Assessments for Wellness Center Members - 8.
-Incentive Programs - 9.
-Stress Management/Movement on the Ball at your desk - 10.
-Food Donations for Brother's Keeper - 11.
-5k Blueberry Jubilee Run/Partnership with the Retary Club of Poplarville for scholarships for PRCC students - 12.
-Think Pink Day to raise money for cancer research/Partnership with ADN Department - 13.
-First Aid and CPR Instructor Trainer Course - 14.
-Hosted Motivating Mississippi Keys to Living Healthy - 15.
-Help with "Paint the Town Pink" at the Pearl River County Hospital - 16.
-5K "Paint the Town Pink"/Partnership with the Rotary Club of Poplarville & Pearl River County Hospital to help individuals fighting breast cancer - 17.
-"Wildcat Wellness Obstacle Course Run" on campus - 18.
-"Wildcat Wellness Low Ropes Course" available to the community and students - 19.
-"Wildcat Wellness Healthy Cooking Demonstration" continue each semester - 20.
-Held the second annual "Wildcat Wellness Go Cub Wild Kids Camp" - 21.
-Outdoor exercise equipment available to everyone as part of the Wildcat Wellness Initiative - 22.
-Helped to implement the "Get Ready to Run!" program in the k-3 grade as part of the Wildcat Wellness Initiative. - 23.
+Classes: Zumba, Pilates, Cardio Training, Strength Training, Circuit Training, Yoga, Relaxation, Kung Fu, Fitness Walking/Running, & Spinning - 4.
+Food & Toy Drives - 5.
+Pre/Post Fitness Assessments for Wellness Center Members - 6.
+Incentive Programs to encourage healthy lifestyles - 7.
+5k Blueberry Jubilee Run/Partnership with the Rotary Club of Poplarville for scholarships for PRCC students - 8.
+First Aid and CPR Instructor Trainer Course - 9.
+Hosted Motivating Mississippi Keys to Living Healthy - 10.
+Help with "Paint the Town Pink" at the Pearl River County Hospital - 11.
+"Paint the Town Pink"/Partnership with the Rotary Club of Poplarville, Woman's Club of Poplarville, & Pearl River County Hospital to help individuals fighting breast cancer - 12.
+"Wildcat Wellness Obstacle Course Run" on campus - 13.
+"Wildcat Wellness Low Ropes Course" available to the community and students - 14.
+"Wildcat Wellness Healthy Cooking Demonstration" continue each semester - 15.
+Held the third annual "Wildcat Wellness Go Cub Wild Kids Camp" - 16.
+Outdoor exercise equipment available to everyone as part of the Wildcat Wellness Initiative - 17.
+Helped to implement the "Get Ready to Run!" program in the k-3 grade as part of the Wildcat Wellness Initiative. - 18.
+"Wildcat Wellness Bike Rental Program" Safe bike lane complete - 19.
 Fun Run/Walks are offered each semester